Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Junction-based methods Hamiltonians

 \subsection{Applicability of the irrotational-gauge method}

-We remark on why the applicability of the IG method is limited to circuits with negligible distributed linear inductance.
+We remark on the applicability of the IG method when the circuit contains linear inductive elements.
+Lumped linear inductors with well-defined terminal pairs can be included by augmenting the set of branch variables, while distributed inductive elements become problematic when their effective phase modulations cannot be assigned to a finite set of localized branch variables.
 In Appendix \ref{sec:app_irg}, we have seen that for circuits in the absence of linear inductance, the only modulation parameters in the Hamiltonian are the effective phase modulation parameters of all the junctions, $\{\elementdepsymbol{F}{J}{k}\}$.
 When the modulation is sinusoidal and monochromatic, we can obtain the phasors of these modulation parameters $\elementdepsymbol{\mathbf{\bar{F}}}{J}{}$ from the phase displacement on each junction under drive, with the help of Eqs.~\eqref{eq:f-from-Z} or \eqref{eq:f-from-Z-open}.

 We now consider the case where the system has linear inductances in addition to the Josephson inductance, so that the Hamiltonian under the irrotational gauge is generalized from Eq.~(\ref{eq:app-irr-Hamiltonian}) to